AlanBeem/OOP_BooleanNetwork_Abundances_miRNA/README.md

 ### TODO:

+Write an efficient numpy version with the same data visualization capabilities

+Implement functionality wrt K st criticality can be specified

 Add default keyword arguments where applicable

-Implement functionality wrt K st criticality can be specified

-Write an efficient numpy version with the same data visualization capabilities

-Revise variable names

 Implement hash table based lookups where applicable